 Among the pantheon of Greek gods, Athena is one of the most ancient.
 Legend has it that she’s the daughter of Zeus and Metis, the goddess of knowledge.
 A prophecy foretold that their offspring would rival Zeus himself.
 So the king of the gods swallowed his lover whole.

-Too bad Metis was already with child.
+Too bad Metis was already expecting.

-That’s why Athena sprung, fully formed, from Zeus’ head.
-Other accounts have another god smashing open Dad’s cranium with an axe.
+Other accounts insist another god smashed open Dad’s cranium with an axe.

 But instead of her father’s rival, Athena became his favorite – the only other god to wield the thunderbolt.
-From her earliest days, she was goddess of war.
-Instead of carnage and bloodshed, Athena was renowned for strategy and cunning.
+From her earliest days, she served as goddess of war.
+But instead of carnage and bloodshed, Athena was renowned for strategy and cunning.